AFLplusplus/AFLplusplus/docs/parallel_fuzzing.md

 Each instance will also periodically rescan the top-level sync directory for any test cases found by other fuzzers - and will incorporate them into its own fuzzing when they are deemed interesting enough.
+For performance reasons only -M masters sync the queue with everyone, the -S slaves will only sync from the master.

 The difference between the -M and -S modes is that the master instance will still perform deterministic checks; while the secondary instances will proceed straight to random tweaks.

-If you don't want to do deterministic fuzzing at all, it's OK to run all instances with -S. With very slow or complex targets, or when running heavily parallelized jobs, this is usually a good plan.
+Note that you must always have one -M master instance!

 Note that running multiple -M instances is wasteful, although there is an experimental support for parallelizing the deterministic checks.
 To leverage